 The crew operated two watches or shifts, so every bunk or camp bed was used twice in each 24 hour period – once by the first shift, and then by the second shift.

-Three chefs kept the crew well-fed, with a hot meal twice a day.
-Food storage was a real challenge, with provisions stashed all around the boat to ensure supplies did not run out!
+Three chefs kept the crew well-fed, with a hot meal twice daily.
+Food storage was a real challenge, with provisions stashed around the boat to ensure supplies did not run out!

 5. Investigate the Diesel Engine Room